falconeaj1/RL_Capstone/README.md

 uv pip install --system -e . # install in editable mode for development purposes (changes instantly activated)
 ```

-To integrate with code, environment setup is included in a `setup.sh` script for offline use.
+To integrate with ChatGPT agent Codex, environment setup is included in a `setup.sh` script for offline use.

 ## Blob Maze Usage